“My work centres on listening as a creative and relational practice”.

 Biography

 Born in Wellington, New Zealand, Mann's musical journey began at the age of four when her family lived in Los Angeles.
-She initially focused on classical music, studying both harp and piano and by age 16, she was performing with the New Zealand Symphony Orchestra.
+She initially focused on classical music, studying both harp and piano and by age 16, she was performing with the New Zealand Symphony Orchestra and other NZ ensembles, performing with ballet, opera, theatre, and new music.

 Mann's career is marked by a profound evolution from classical roots to a deep engagement with improvisation and experimental music.
 Her journey took a pivotal turn in her early twenties, leading her to explore diverse musical traditions and collaborate with artists from various genres.